helland/Webscraper-and-book-analysis/webscraper_gutenberg/readme.md

 Allows users to set up a database with input connection details (host, user, password, database name).
 If it does not exist already, but the host, username and password is valid, the database and relevant tables will be created automatically.

+**Lexical encoding**

+The books stored in the database has had their text encoded in a fairly simple way.
+Each word is stored in a "dictionary" table for the relevant language.
+These words are assigned an id.
+The book's text can be found in a separate table with three id values for every word, which determins the order, word and book it relates to.
+The books are stored this way to improve performance whne running analyses on the text, letting the functions deal with integer values instead of strings.

 ## Installation